btzy/lieuzhenghong.com/_posts/2019-01-31-building-a-blocktrain.md

   - internship
   - imda
   - public
+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/{{page.fileSlug}}/"
 ---

 **WIP**

 # Introduction

 ![](/img/blockchain_project/final_product.jpg)

 Over the summer of 2018 (June-Aug 2018), I built an automated, blockchain-connected model train diorama and an accompanying visualisation.
 The diorama shows how changes in the locations of goods can be added in real-time to the blockchain, ensuring an immutable and unforgeable chain of provenance.
-This exhibit is also *interactive*: members of the public can scan QR codes pasted on several shipping containers, and they'll see that good's location and history on their phones update in real time.
+This exhibit is also _interactive_: members of the public can scan QR codes pasted on several shipping containers, and they'll see that good's location and history on their phones update in real time.

 # Why a blocktrain?